 activate-rocket = Choose Activate to turn on the rocket engines

-Save the file (choose File/Save or press Ctrl+S).
-This is now the default translation of a new string table with a single key, activate-rocket.
+.
 Let’s add a translation for this key as well.
 Right click on the file in the project pane and choose Add Locale.
 In the list of locales, locate and select French (base French, without a region), then choose Add.

-This will add a new file to your project, in the same folder, with the same name as your base translation but with the suffix _fr added (for the French locale).
+added (for the French locale).
 Double click this file to open it in the string table editor.
 On the left side of the editor is a list of the keys defined in the table.
 Normally you would select the key for the string you want to translate here, but in this case there is only one key so it is already selected.

 On the right side, at the top, you will see the default (English) text for this string, just as we defined it in the base file.
 Below that is an empty field awaiting our translation.
-Copy and paste Choisissez Activer pour allumer les moteurs de fusée into this field.
-After you do this, the key name on the left will turn from grey to black, indicating that the key now has a translation for this locale (French).
+Copy and paste Choisissez Activer pour allumer les moteurs de fusée

 Save the modified table.